Angeslab/Process-Journal/index.md

 </p>

 Reflections: I was inspired by the idea of mood jewellery and combining emotional states through visible and trackable.
 Most wearables focus on fitness, but I wanted something that supports reflection.
-This week I also found my group; Jade and
+This week I also found my group; Jade and Sandikshya.
+We all agreed on the idea and the direction of the project from the combination of our own individual research into the topic.

 ## Week 7
 Focus: Refining the bracelet’s functionality and begin planning the technical implementation.
+As well as, coding the core code for heart rate monitoring, spike detection, and mood logging.

-Two bracelet modes: Calm and stressed
+Two bracelet modes: Calm represented as the colour blue and stressed represented as the colour red.

-Mood Detection Mode – automatic mood logging based on heart rate
+Mood Detection Mode – Automatic mood logging based on heart rate the could be detecting heart rate every 10-15 seconds.

-Spike Logging Mode – detects and stores heart rate spikes
+Spike Logging Mode – Detects and stores heart rate spikes throughout the day.

-Reflection Mode – end-of-day summary via logo touch
+Reflection Mode – End-of-day summary showcasing any major heart rate spikes

 Selected micro:bit V2 as the controller for its built-in sensors and MakeCode compatibility.

-Chose pulse sensor for BPM tracking and NeoPixels for visual feedback.

-Explored wearable assembly options using conductive thread and soft materials.
+Explored wearable assembly options using conductive thread and soft materials/fabrics.

 JAVA BLOCK IN MAKECODE:
 <p align="center" style="text-align: center;">